g-ongenae/assert-or-boom/doc/or/orUnauthorized.md

 # orUnauthorized

-Throw a Boom.Unauthorized if the previous assertions where false.
+Throw a Boom.Unauthorized if the previous assertions were false.

 ## Skeleton